CLID: Controlled-Length Image Descriptions with Limited Data: Method

 Our goal is to generate a large dataset of image captions of various lengths, where we are willing to compromise on the quality of the captions.
 We hereby describe an algorithm that given an image, will generate such image captions.
 It is designed to satisfy three requirements: (1)~The length of the captions should vary.
 (2)~Each caption should include the important objects \& relations.
 (3)~The linguistic style should be as natural as possible.

-At the base of the algorithm is the use of an image representation that consists of the image's objects, their attributes, their importance, and the relationships between them.
+At the base of the algorithm is the use of an image representation comprising the image's objects, their attributes, their importance, and the relationships between them.
 This representation is parsed and captions of different lengths are generated, so as to take object importance into account.

 {\bf Extraction of image information.} Scene graphs allow us to extract the above information, with the exception of object importance.
 Briefly, in this directed graph, the vertices are objects and the edges are relationships.
 The objects may contain additional descriptive attributes, such as adjectives.
-Scene graphs are available for some datasets~\cite{krishna2017visual} or may be automatically generated~\cite{han2021image,tang2020unbiased,xu2017scene,yang2018graph,zellers2018neural,zhang2019graphical}.
+Scene graphs are available for some datasets~\cite{krishna2017visual} or may be automatically generated ~\cite{han2021image,tang2020unbiased,xu2017scene,zhang2019graphical}.

 The only essential information that scene graphs do not hold is objects' importance.
-This information is necessary, as captions of all lengths always describe the salient objects.
-To gain this information, we first compute an image saliency map, utilizing the method of ~\cite{JIA20EML}, which is accurate and easy to run.
+This information is necessary, as captions of all lengths describe the salient objects.
+To gain this information, we compute an image saliency map, utilizing the method of ~\cite{JIA20EML}, which is accurate and easy to run.
 It assigns each pixel a saliency score, which corresponds to human fixation.
 The object saliency is computed as the normalized sum of the pixel saliency scores of the object's bounding box.
 In our case, the bounding box is provided by the scene graph.
 We create a vector whose entries are saliency-based weights of the image objects.

 {\bf Varying-length caption generation.} This is the core of our method.
 The idea is to explore the scene graph in a {\em Depth First Search (DFS)}-like manner, with a few modifications, which account for caption diversity and length diversity.